 ATP citrate lyase is the primary enzyme responsible for the synthesis of cytosolic acetyl-CoA in many tissues.
 The enzyme is a tetramer (relative molecular weight approximately 440,000) of apparently identical subunits.
 It catalyzes the formation of acetyl-CoA and oxaloacetate from citrate and CoA with a concomitant hydrolysis of ATP to ADP and phosphate.
 The product, acetyl-CoA, serves several important biosynthetic pathways, including lipogenesis and cholesterogenesis.
 In nervous tissue, ATP citrate-lyase may be involved in the biosynthesis of acetylcholine.
 Multiple transcript variants encoding distinct isoforms have been identified for this gene. [provided by RefSeq, Dec 2014]

 GeneCards Summary for ACLY Gene

 ACLY (ATP Citrate Lyase) is a Protein Coding gene.
-Among its related pathways are Regulation of Cholesterol Biosynthesis by SREBP (SREBF) and Metabolism.
-GO annotations related to this gene include cofactor binding and ATP citrate synthase activity.
-An important paralog of this gene is SUCLG1.
+Diseases associated with ACLY include Trichothiodystrophy 1, Photosensitive and Trigonitis.
+Among its related pathways are Regulation of lipid metabolism Insulin signaling-generic cascades and Fatty Acid Biosynthesis (WikiPathways).
+Gene Ontology (GO) annotations related to this gene include cofactor binding and ATP citrate synthase activity.